Research

 Research Overview

 My work is currently related to research in and at the intersection of the broader fields of statistical physics, biological physics, fluid and solid mechanics, notably known as soft condensed matter.
+I develop theory and computational methods to explain how collective behavior, in and far from equilibrium, emerges across scales in living and disordered systems.

 Currently, I work with the following problems: